leroyle/ttgo-tbeam-ttn-tracker/README.md

 }
 ```

-7. Open this project file ```main/main.ino``` with the Arduino IDE and upload it to your TTGO T-Beam.
+7. Open this project file ```main/main.ino``` with the Arduino IDE Verify/Compile the project.
+If the compile is successful upload the application to your TTGO T-Beam.

-8. Turn on the device and once a GPS lock is acquired, the device will start sending data to TTN and TTN Mapper.
+8. Disconnect and turn on the device and once a GPS lock is acquired, the device should start sending data to the Helium network and Helium Mapper or Helium Cargo depending upon which you configured in step 6.

-### TTN Tracker

-I also developed [The Things Network Tracker (TTN-Tracker)](https://github.com/kizniche/ttn-tracker), a web app that pulls GPS data from TTN and displays it on a map in real-time (TTN Mapper is not real-time) that can be displayed on your phone, tablet, or computer.
-This is handy for testing signal range while driving, as you can see location points appearing under your moving location dot on the map (if you grant location sharing permissions to the web app) when a successful transmission has been achieved.
+### Using the Mapping Data

+Now that your device is hopefully connecting to the Helium network refer to the following for more details about interpreting the mapping data.
+- For the Helium Mapping effort visit [here](https://docs.helium.com/use-the-network/coverage-mapping)
+- For the Helium Cargo effort visit [here](https://docs.helium.com/use-the-network/console/integrations/cargo).
+Pay particular attention to the "Info" note found on this page.

 ### T-BEAM Board Versions